 Lesson 2 Price high

 Although it may sound counterintuitive to some, this is the right choice.
-With a better clientele, more space for wholesale/distributors, less returns, and a bigger perceived value, it comes with no drawbacks.
+With a better clientele, more space for wholesale/distributors, fewer returns, and a bigger perceived value, it comes with no drawbacks.

 By pure luck, I got to meet a Groupon rep, and we agreed upon a deal.
 At the time, Groupon was primarily a website for food, and my watches were one of the first products out there.